gabrielsoltz/metahub/README.md

 - **Environment**: Checking if the affected is effectively in production, staging or development based on MetaTags `Environment`.
   - Weight: 1

-## Adding Custom Meta Properties
+### Custom Meta Properties

-You can define your own impact properties and weights based on your context by editing the file `lib/impact.yaml`.
+You can define your own impact properties and weights based on your context by editing the [impact.yaml](lib/impact/impact.yaml).
 For example, you can add MetaTags or MetaAccount checks for defining accounts or resources that are more critical than others.

+## Impact Findings Score

+The impact findings score is determined based on the severity of all related findings.
+It is calculated using the following formula: `**Findings_Score** = Max(Findings Severity) / Highest Severity`

+- **Findings Severity Weight**: Signifies the weight assigned to the severity of the finding.
+- **Max Severity Weights**: Represents the highest possible severity weight among all findings.

+## Impact Interpretation

+- A lower impact score suggests a relatively lower impact of the finding.
+- Conversely, a higher impact score indicates a more significant impact of the finding on the affected resources.

+By utilizing this comprehensive impact scoring system, MetaHub empowers security professionals to make informed decisions, prioritize effectively, and manage security threats proactively.

 # Architecture